riddhiKakadiya/cloud-project/README.md

 ## Build Instructions
+Pre-requisites:
-Pre-requisites: You need to have "Postman" installed
+- You need to have "Postman" installed
+- User need to have two S3 buckets: e.g. for webapp: yourdomain.tld
+       for code deploy: code-deploy.yourdomain.tld
+  where yourdomain.tld should be replaced with your domain name

 1. Clone the git repository.
 2. Traverse to the folder /csye6225-spring2019/webapp